cyclist-org/cyclist/src/generic/test/data/notes.md

 A degenerate example, with one node and no edges.
 Added to check against bug in SLA code found in c94abc9.

+# Graphs 24 and 25

+Had crafted examples to demonstrate the difference in the sizes of the full and order-reduced composition closures.
+Both satisfy ID.

+Graph 25 demonstrates a bug in the implementation of Tarjan's SCC algorithm in sloped_relation.c discovered in commit fd2546f, which incorrectly reports that this example is UNSOUND (i.e. does NOT satisfy ID).